KelseyRMonson/Umbrella-Academy/Command-Line/Command_Line_Exercise.md

 cd SRR6357070
 ls
 ```
-You'll notice there are actually two .fastq files for each sample.
+You'll notice there are two .fastq files for each sample.
 These files come from paired-end, strand-specific RNA-seq, so read 1 is the forward read and read 2 is the reverse read.

 Let's go back to the main data folder.
 This command moves us one folder up in the file hierarchy:
 ``` Shell